AyeCode/geodirectory/readme.txt

 = DEVELOPER-FRIENDLY + COUNTLESS OF DIRECTORY THEMES =

-The design of your online directory is limitless with a wide array of themes and handy page-builder integrations.
+The design of your online business directory is limitless with a wide array of themes and handy page-builder integrations.
 Need to add that personal touch?
 Developers can build on GeoDirectory freely using hooks (actions and filters).

 = HOW IT WORKS - SET UP OUR FREE WORDPRESS BUSINESS DIRECTORY PLUGIN IN NO TIME =

 As one of the top wordpress business directory plugins, GeoDirectory is armed with a well-thought-out arsenal of features to make the setup process for your directory site easy as possible.

 1. **Create your local directory**.
-Build your directory website easily using the best WordPress page builders like Gutenberg.
+Build your business directory website easily using the best WordPress page builders like Gutenberg.
 Focus on local businesses around a street or in a city with our free version, and gain the ability to *add multiple locations or go global with our premium multi-location add-on*.

 2. **Publish your listing submission form**.
-Use GeoDirectory's intuitive *drag-and-drop form builder* (with over 40 field types + fully customizable form fields as an add-on) to let people add listings to your business directories.
+Use GeoDirectory's intuitive *drag-and-drop form builder* (with over 40 field types + fully customizable form fields as an add-on) to let people add listings to your business directory.
 Business owners can now also add extended operating hours for listings.
 Design the tabs of your listings as you wish with the tab builder.

 3. **Upload all of your listings at once**.
 Fill up your online business directory effortlessly with a quick *CSV import or export for listings, categories, and reviews*.
 Conveniently edit your data offline and let everything auto-update with a re-import.